ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/monday/logging-in.md

         scp [your username]@tadpole.genomecenter.ucdavis.edu:[full path to file] .

    Replace '[your username]' with your username and replace '[full path to file]' with the full path to the file you want to transfer.
 Note that there is a "." at the end of the command, which is where to put the file, i.e. your current directory.
-You will have to type in your password.
+You will have to type in your password, which you will not see any characters for, not even "\*".

 For Windows - Logging In
 -------------------------